tus/tus-node-server/packages/server/README.md

 #### `POST_RECEIVE`

+**Deprecated**.

-Called every time an upload has been finished writing to the store.
-See also `POST_RECEIVE_V2`.
+Called every time an upload finished writing to the store.
+This event is emitted whenever the request handling is completed (which is the same as `onUploadFinish`, almost the same as `POST_FINISH`), whereas the `POST_RECEIVE_V2` event is emitted _while_ the request is being handled.

 ```js
 const {EVENTS} = require('@tus/server')